Premium lots from the upper segment of Schulman auctions

 Gold, 13.66 g

-A key piece in Dutch napoleonic numismatics.
-Only four copies of this type are known to be in private hands.
-The piece has not appeared on the market for decades and is considered one of the rarest Dutch gold coins.
+A key piece in Dutch Napoleonic numismatics.
+Only four examples of this type are known in private hands.
+The coin had not appeared on the market for decades and is considered one of the rarest Dutch gold coins.

 Province of Holland